fenago/ansible-course/md/Lab_2.md

 Organizing your automation code
 -------------------------------

-As you can imagine, if you were to write all of your required Ansible tasks in one massive playbook, it would quickly become unmanageable---that is to say, it would be difficult to read, difficult for someone else to pick up and understand, and---most of all---difficult to debug when things go wrong.
-Ansible provides a number of ways for you to divide your code into manageable chunks; perhaps the most important of these is the use of roles.
-Roles (for the sake of a simple analogy) behave like a library in a conventional high-level programming language.

 Let\'s build up a practical example.
 To start, we know that we need to create an inventory for Ansible to run against.
 In this instance, we\'ll